What’s happening with the Living Wage?

 When Government (and consequently the media) talk of the ‘Living Wage’, this is usually what they mean.

-The goal has been for the NLW to reach 2/3 of national median income by 2024, and so the focus is on low pay relative to median pay.
+The goal has been for the NLW to reach 2/3 of national median income by 2024, which has now been achieved.

 What is the real Living Wage?